 All jokes are different and require different lengths of attention.
 Sometimes it feels instant.
 Some jokes never feel done, you work on them for as long as you’re telling them.
 I have bits that took one week to write and have others that were two years.
 Sometimes if a joke just is not working for you it is best just to put it down and come back to it later.

 4. Do you have anyone that you consider as a mentor?
 Were there any comedians that inspired your career?

 Before I started doing standup I worked as a server at a comedy club.
 I applied for the job specifically so I could try and figure out how everything worked.
 I’ve never had a mentor but I will say there has been a collection of comedians that gave me invaluable advice over the years.
 There are lots of comedians that have inspired me.
 Not all turned out to be good people but what can you do?
 The one memory that stands out in my mind is watching George Carlin with my dad.
 I was probably a bit too young to be consuming that type of content.
 He blew this kid’s mind

 5. Where can we see you next?
-Rebecca Reeds, do you have any projects that we can check out?
+Do you have any projects that we can check out?